-National Weather Service makes changes to its cold weather alerts
+National Weather Service updates cold weather alerts for Indiana's winter

 Extreme cold warnings are issued when dangerously cold air with or without wind is expected.
 In Indiana, the threshold is different because we have multiple NWS offices that cover the state.
 For central Indiana, an air temperature or wind chill of -20 degrees will trigger this type of warning.

 Cold weather advisories are less severe than extreme cold warnings.
-Wind chill values of air temperatures in the -10 to -19 degree range will prompt these advisories in central Indiana.
+Wind chill values of air temperatures in the range of -10 degrees to -19 degrees will prompt these advisories in central Indiana.

 Extreme cold watches will be used when cold air with or without wind is possible.
 When these are issued, be sure to follow the forecast closely in the coming days.
 This type of cold alert would be issued prior to an extreme cold warning or a cold weather advisory.

-You can always follow the latest 7-day forecast by visiting our weather blog here.
+You can always follow the latest seven-day forecast by visiting the Storm Track 8 weather blog.